sbcarls/hw10-employeeSummary/README.md

-# hw10-employeeSummary
+## hw10-employeeSummary

-This assignment's objective was to create an employee summary that would include a manager, engineer, and intern.
-The user would be prompted to enter managers name, ID, e-mail, and office number.
-Then, would be asked what type of employee to add next, with choices being ENgineer, Intern, or None.
-If Engineer is selected, user would be prompted to enter Name, ID, E_mail, and GitHub username.
-If Intern is selected, then user would be prompted for Name, ID, E-mail, and School.
-After all input is complete, am HTML doc would be generated with a card for each employee created, displaying their info.
+This assignment's objective was to create an employee summary that would include 1 manager, and the desired amount of engineers and interns the user wants to add.
+First, the user is prompted to enter the managers name, ID, e-mail, and office number.
+Then, are asked what type of employee to add next, with choices being "Engineer", "Intern", or "None".
+If Engineer is selected, user is prompted to enter name, ID, e-mail, and GitHub username.
+If Intern is selected, then user is prompted for name, ID, e-mail, and school.
+After desired amount of additional engineers and interns have been added, user selects "None" and an HTML document is generated with a card for each employee created which displays their information.

-I was able to get a log farther than I thought I would with this project!
-However, at the end when I was running tests, there were a few errors I was unable to figure out or correct.
-I am showing there are still 2 that are failing, but the other 15 passed.
-I also tried running it using "node app.js" but it also errored for that..?
-Unsure of why.
-Maybe I was trying to run incorrectly.
-As always, I will continue to work on this to get it corrected and functioning properly.
+<iframe src="https://drive.google.com/file/d/1PJHYqMKhV_sWu1rWk4i3SR8bhuYN3QwF/preview" width="640" height="480"></iframe>